 During the stay, we swam in the river, went on a sunrise hike and a night jungle walk, and gathered food in the forest.
 Don’t miss the canopy walk, long boat ride, and waterfalls!

-Each activity was muddy, so pack a rain jacket and some sort of water shoes–they’re better than sneakers or hiking boots here.
+Each activity was muddy, so pack a rain jacket and some sort of water shoes inside your packing cubes until you need them–they’re better than sneakers or hiking boots here.
 If you don’t have time for an overnight stay you can also hike to spectacular views on Pulau Berambang, an island five minutes from the city by boat.

 Another option is to take a day trip to the gorgeous Tasek Merimbun Heritage Park.
 You’ll see plenty of wildlife and get to interact with local villagers.
 Borneo Guide operates guided tours to both.
 They employ locals and support endangered communities.